avisason/casino-boys/ENV_SETUP.md

 3. Paste it into the SQL Editor
 4. Run the query to create all tables, views, and policies

+## Setting Up Storage for Profile Pictures

+To enable profile picture uploads:

+1. Follow the steps in `STORAGE_SETUP.md` to create the `avatars` storage bucket
+2. Set up the required storage policies for security
+3. This is required for the profile picture upload feature to work

 ## Enabling Google OAuth (Optional but Recommended)

 1. In your Supabase dashboard, go to Authentication > Providers